AkseliLarikka/AkseliLarikka.github.io/README.md

 ## 🚀 Live Demo
 You can view the live version of my portfolio here: <a href="https://akselilarikka.github.io/" target="_blank">https://akselilarikka.github.io/</a>
-I also have a "hidden" collection of <a href="https://akselilarikka.github.io/rus.html" target="_blank">russian lingquistic rules cheatsheets</a>
+I also have a "hidden" collection of <a href="https://akselilarikka.github.io/rus.html" target="_blank">russian linguistic rules cheatsheets</a>

 ## 📌 Features
 - **About Me**: A brief introduction about myself.